 The series is written by Chris Metzen and Flint Dille, with Livio Ramondelli providing art.

 - Big Bad: Megatron, as always.
+The Autobots have to stop him from laying waste to Cybertron.

 - Curb-Stomp Battle: Not in the typical sense but a more literal one, as Metroplex ends his fight with Trypticon by slamming his upper jaw into a fallen building, then stomping so hard that Trypticon's lower jaw explodes.